 Michigan Entrepreneur Resilience Fund

 MEDC has partnered with Michigan Women Forward to create this $1.5 million fund to help entrepreneurs and small businesses negatively impacted by COVID-19 recover from the outbreak, as well as assist them in meeting increased demands in support of COVID-19 response efforts.
+Note: Microloan applications are still available.

 Additional information and past COVID-19 support programs